 I have to admit that the holiday break from school gave me a much-needed break from preparing tree nut/peanut-free, real food, budget-friendly school lunches for my kindergartner every night.
 I truly don’t know why I feel that packing a lunch is such a pain when I would at some point be making lunch for my daughter regardless if she were at school or not!
-I guess it’s just the transportability and nut-free aspects that really put me over the edge sometimes.
+I guess it’s just the transportability and nut-free aspects that really put me over the edge so

 So, as promised, here is a follow up to the school lunch post I did awhile back with some new ideas and pictures.
 Coming up with these ideas feels like a struggle on most nights, but I of course eventually (have to) think of something to pack for her!

 - Homemade pizza lunchables with fruit!
 I got this idea from a blog reader and love it.
 I basically bake whole-wheat pizza crust plain, cut it into triangles and freeze them in a big bag.
 I also freeze seasoned tomato sauce (or pizza sauce) in ice cube trays.
 Once the cubes are frozen I move them out of the trays into another big freezer bag.
 At least once a week I pull out 2 or 3 crust triangles, 2 sauce cubes, grate some cheese and add some fruit.
 My daughter loves this lunch and it is one of the easier ones to put together the night before (once all the advance preparation is done of course!).